Hips Don't Lie

-"Hips Don't Lie" is a song by Colombian singer-songwriter Shakira, featuring Haitian rapper Wyclef Jean, released by Epic Records in February 2006.
+"Hips Don't Lie" is a song by Colombian singer-songwriter Shakira, featuring Haitian rapper Wyclef Jean, released by Epic Records on 28 February 2006.
 The single is a reworking of Jean's 2004 track "Dance Like This", therefore it features additional composing credits by Omar Alfanno, Jerry Duplessis, Luis Días, and LaTavia Parker.
 The song was released as the lead single from the reissue of Shakira's seventh studio album, Oral Fixation, Vol. 2, and second overall.
 Shakira and Jean wrote the lyrics and jointly composed the music with additional co-writing by Shakira's percussionist Archie Pena.
 The song was produced by Shakira and Jean with additional production by Jerry Duplessis.
 The song incorporates samples from "Amores Como el Nuestro" written by Alfanno, and "Carnaval (Baile En La Calle)" written by Días.

 Upon its release, "Hips Don't Lie" received favorable reviews from music critics.
 It received accolades including a People's Choice Award, an MTV Latin America Video Music Award, and an MTV Video Music Award.
-"Hips Don't Lie" became a global success, reaching number one in 55 countries, including the U.S. Billboard Hot 100, becoming Shakira's first and only number one hit in the United States.
+"Hips Don't Lie" became a global success, reaching number one in 18 countries, including the U.S. Billboard Hot 100, becoming Shakira's first and only number one hit in the United States.
 It also broke the record for the most radio plays in a single week and the fastest-selling digital download song in the United States.
 The song was eventually certified quadruple platinum by the Recording Industry Association of America (RIAA), where it has sold over 4 million digital copies and 2 million ringtones.
 It also topped the charts in Australia, France, Germany, Italy, Netherlands, Switzerland, and the United Kingdom, among other countries.
 The song had amassed an estimated 13 million downloads by 2017, making it one of the best-selling singles of all time.
 In 2018, the song was selected as one of the greatest songs by 21st-century women, by National Public Radio, ranked at 65.